olebole/irafdoc/doc/longslit.scopy.rst

   <dt><b>output</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='output' Line='output' -->
   <dd>List of output image names or root names.
 Image
-  sections are ignored and if the output format is <tt>"onedspec"</tt> then any record extensions are stripped to form the root name.
+  sections are ignored and if the output format is <span style="font-family: monospace;">"onedspec"</span> then any record extensions are stripped to form the root name.
 If no output list is specified then the input list is used and the input images are replaced by the copied output spectra.
 If a single output name is specified then all